 expert for many national television news programs.
 The stories

 have been covered by all major networks and many local stations:

-and spent the rest of his service at Keesler Air Force Base,
+rest of his service at Keesler Air Force Base, Mississippi and

-Mississippi and Charleston Air Force Base, South Carolina.
-After
+Charleston Air Force Base, South Carolina.
+After the Air Force,

-the Air Force, Steve completed his Electrical Engineering Degree
+Steve completed his Electrical Engineering Degree at the University

 In 1974 he joined the Cryovac Division of W.R.

 Grace & Company.
 His job was to help found a new engineering

 department for electron beam irradiation of polymers.
 From 1974